-If you are debating whether to install hardwood flooring in your home, first investigate the pros and cons.
+If you are debating whether to install hardwood flooring in your home, here are the pros and cons.

 Buyers are willing to pay top dollar for homes with hardwood floors.
-In addition, homes with hardwood floors tend to sell faster than homes with wall-to-wall carpeting.
-Think about it: builders consider hardwood flooring an upgrade.
-They don’t charge extra for carpet.
+Also, homes with hardwood floors tend to sell faster than homes with wall-to-wall carpeting.
+Consider that builders consider hardwood flooring an upgrade; they don’t charge extra for carpet.